-Apples are a huge hit in our house…apple slices, apple sauce, apple juice and, of course, apple pie!
-It was no surprise that our apple science activities this past week were a success, as well!
+Apples are a huge hit in our house…apple slices, applesauce, apple juice and, of course, apple pie.
+It was no surprise that our apple science and math activities this past week were a success, too.

-We used the book to help us learn about our own apples as we dissected them, talked about the different parts, and the different types of apples.
+The book was great to help us learn about our own apples as we dissected them, talked about the different parts, and the different types of apples.

-We discussed in depth the life cycle of an apple and how it grows and continues to grow because the seeds create new apple trees.
-We discussed how the skin protects the apple from rotting and the seeds getting taken by birds or other animals and how that would prevent more trees from growing.
+The life cycle of an apple allowed us to discuss how it grows and continues to grow because the seeds create new apple trees.
+We also talked about how the skin protects the apple.
+From rotting, the seeds getting taken by birds or other animals and how that would prevent more trees from growing.

 The purpose of this investigation was to help Grayson understand that everyday objects, including apples, are more than a fruit we eat with lunch.
 They are mass that has different sizes, colors, some are heavier, some lighter and they all have different properties.
 As, ‘little’ scientists, if we look close enough we might see something we wouldn’t have seen before…which was our goal for the activity!

 He began by drawing a picture of his apple and labeling the color of the apple he chose.
-He was very particular about choosing a yellow that matched the best!
+And he was very particular about choosing a yellow that matched the best!
 Yep, he’s my son! 😉

-We grabbed some yarn, next, to measure the circumference of the apple.
+Then we grabbed some yarn to measure the circumference of the apple.
 We discussed how circumference measured the size around our apple.
 Grayson and I worked together to measure and I let him cut the yarn as I held it in place…I was only slightly terrified.
 Finally, he glued the yarn in place on his investigation page.

 The last activity was one of Grayson’s favorites…we cut the apple open and counted the seeds.
 He was able to glue the seeds down and did a great job using small dots of glue.